Skip to content

 It is an offence to not comply with the restrictions of the PSPO.
 This may be dealt with by the issue of a fixed penalty notice (FPN).
 A person issued with an FPN will have 14 days to pay the fixed penalty of £100.
 Payment of the FPN discharges liability to conviction for the offence.

-Failure to pay the FPN may result in prosecution for the offence with a maximum fine not exceeding £1000 or Level Three on the Standard Scale.
+Failure to pay the FPN may result in prosecution with a maximum fine of £1000 (or Level Three on the Standard Scale).

 You cannot appeal against an FPN, as any appeal would be part of a court action.
-However, you can make a representation to the City of London Corporation, explaining why you do not agree that you committed the offence.
+However, you can make a complaint to the City Corporation, explaining why you disagree with the notice.

 Contact